PixelgenTechnologies/pixelatorR/DEVELOPERS.md

 task setup-env-bare ENV_NAME=r-mpx
 ````

 Then we can install the dependencies using the [pak](https://pak.r-lib.org/) instead. `pak` is a package manager for R that can install packages from CRAN, Bioconductor, GitHub, and other sources.
 It can also also fetch pre-built binaries from Posit Package Manager (PPM) if these are available.
-This is useful for systems where conda-forge doesn't provide all required dependencies such.
+This is useful for systems where conda-forge doesn't provide all required dependencies.

 ````
 micromamba activate r-mpx